MercierLucas/lucasmercier/src/routes/blog/posts/research_workflow.md

 # Gathering everything - The MindMAP

-Finally, I would like to discuss once of the best Obisdian tool for me, the [canvas](https://obsidian.md/canvas).
+Finally, I would like to discuss one of the best Obisdian tool for me, the [canvas](https://obsidian.md/canvas).
 The main drawback with Obsidian is that after a while you will have a lot of notes and it can be hard to find information you need.
 You can aggregate everything using the canvas as a mindmap.

 Let's take an example, my subject is "3D Human Pose Estimation" or "3D HPE".
 I create a block called "3D HPE" in my canvas (Figure 6).